grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "From this moment," Hemi went on, "we need to shut down absolutely everything we are not using.
 We really should have done this already.
 We will need every bit of power we can suck out of the _Gnat_ to get across the Authority line into those vaguely friendlier waters.
 I am even shutting down the lighting, so you will all need to carry a light with you.
 The good news is, if we get the diesels going, you can take some rotations in the rack, since there will be no power to do anything else but sleep anyway.

 "Chips, take Owen and Gregory to work on fuel lines.
 Bastian, we will go dig up those jumpers.
-Try to stay out of each other's way everyone," Hemi finished up.
+Try to stay out of each other's way everyone," Hemi finished.

-Grabbing Bastian's skinny arm, Hemi led him away to stowage where he hoped to find the long heavy jumper cables he remembered seeing there sometime in the past year.
+Grabbing Bastian's skinny arm, Hemi led him away to stowage, where he hoped to find the long heavy jumper cables he remembered seeing there sometime in the past year.

-Chips took Owen and Gregory off to the engine rooms to get the fuel hoses they normally used for refueling from their wall racks and rigged to the _Gnat_.
+Chips took Owen and Gregory off to the engine rooms to get the fuel hoses they normally used for refueling down from their wall racks and rigged to the _Gnat_.

 Captain Percy looked down at the mess of patches and foul blackened welds that lined the passageway down through the hole in the bottom of her boat, and for a moment could not believe they were still afloat.
 "Captain Shakes," she said to the only person left with her, "let me buy you a cup of coffee."